 There are many ride-sharing apps out there now that make it possible for you to act as a bit of a”personal taxi.”
 Lyft is one such app.
 You can set your own hours and get paid either daily or weekly for giving rides to passengers matched to you through the app.
 Plus, you get to keep all your tips as well!
 Lyft currently needs drivers for many cities nationwide.

 Some Things to Think About

 Just as it is with most work at home jobs, these outside the home jobs may not always have work consistently.
-It’s certainly a good idea to be involved in more than just one thing in order to meet your income needs.
+It's smart to have access to multiple earning opportunities.

-Also, because these are jobs that are done outside the home, you also have to think about your commute and the cost of gas.
-For example, you can do court research work for more than just one county, but you may or may not be reimbursed for your gas mileage depending on what company you’re doing the work for.
-So if you’re traveling too far and a company isn’t paying you that much, it might not be worth it.
+Also, think about your commute and the cost of gas.
+For example, you can do court research work for more than just one county, but you may or may not be reimbursed for your gas mileage depending on what company you're doing the work for.
+So if you're traveling too far and a company isn't paying you that much, it might not be worth it.
 Same goes for all of these jobs.

 A reader also made a good point in the comments below about parking costs.
 Do you live in an area where you'd have to pay to park to visit a courthouse?
 If so, take into consideration the parking fee for the length of time you work.